 John P. Sahl

-Title: Professor of Law, Faculty Director of The Joseph G. Miller and William C. Becker Center for Professional Responsibility
+Title: Joseph G. Miller Professor of Law and Director of The Joseph G. Miller and William C. Becker Center for Professional Responsibility

 Office: Room 243